Autumn Quarter '21

-1. In past quarters, most students have rated my classes as useful and relevant.
+1. In past quarters, most students have rated my classes highly as useful and relevant.
 But when students haven’t like them, they tend to complain that they never really understood what I was asking them to do in the first place.
-I take that concern seriously; I will demonstrate what I want as clearly as I can in class.
+(They also complain that I am given to digressions!)
+I take those concerns seriously; I will demonstrate what I want as clearly as I can in class.

-But even if most of you will get the hang of active critical reading by quarter’s end, some of you are still likely to find the process very difficult.
-If you feel as though you aren’t getting it, I strongly urge you to talk with me.
-It is actually very helpful when I can hear from those who find what we do difficult!
+But if you feel as though you aren’t getting it over the first week, I strongly urge you either to drop the class then and find something you might like better, or to talk with me.
+It is actually very helpful for me as a teacher when I can hear from those who find what we do difficult/off-putting!

-In the end, it is up to you to get help.
-DON’T PUT IT OFF!!
+The Point: In the end, it is up to you to get help.
+DON’T PUT OFF asking for help!!

 4. Attendance and Participation are part of the course, and they presuppose engaged and timely completion of writing assignments.
 I take role randomly during the quarter, but I also use my review of your portfolio work to evaluate your class participation.
 Incomplete portfolios mean incomplete participation.